Whitford Brown: Mayor of Porirua

 In 1970, he was the recipient of the Winston Churchill Memorial Trust Award and spent three and a half months studying pollution problems overseas.
 In 1975 Brown was caught on Mungavin Avenue while driving under the influence of alcohol and the ensuing conviction resulted in the loss of his seats on the Porirua Licensing Trust Board and the Wellington Harbour Board.

-1980 saw the establishment of a sheltered workshop for handicapped people at Titahi Bay, a suburb of Porirua, which bears his name: "The Whitford Brown Community Workshop", which is designed to help people with disabilities get back into the workforce.
+1980 saw the establishment of a sheltered workshop for handicapped people at Tītahi Bay, a suburb of Porirua, which bears his name: "The Whitford Brown Community Workshop", which is designed to help people with disabilities get back into the workforce.

 Brown died on 14 April 1986, following an accident at home (cerebral haemorrhage).
 Following cremation, his ashes were buried at Whenua Tapu Cemetery in Porirua.

 Honorific eponym

 In 1970 Whitford Brown Avenue just north of the Porirua Shopping Centre was named in his honour.

 Awards and honours

 In the 1972 Queen's Birthday Honours, Brown was appointed an Officer of the Order of the British Empire, for services as mayor of Porirua.
 He was promoted to Commander of the same order, for services to the city of Porirua, in the 1984 New Year Honours.
 In 1977, Brown was awarded the Queen Elizabeth II Silver Jubilee Medal.

 Brown was closely associated with many Porirua and regional community and business organisations over the years; including: